-The number of Common Shares reserved that are available to be issued from time to time pursuant to awards granted under the Award Plan is currently limited to 15,600,000 Common Shares, less the aggregate number of Common Shares reserved for issuance from time to time under our Option Plan, however, subject to shareholder approval at the Meeting, such amount may be increased to up to 19,100,000 Common Shares.
-The Award Plan also provides that once an award is settled, the Common Shares reserved for issuance under such settled award shall not be available for the purposes of further awards under the Award Plan.
+The number of Common Shares reserved that are available to be issued from time to time pursuant to awards granted under the Award Plan is currently limited to 25,000,000 Common Shares, less the aggregate number of Common Shares reserved for issuance from time to time under our Option Plan and other Security Based Compensation Arrangements; however subject to shareholder approval at the Meeting, the Award Plan will be changed from a fixed number plan to a 10% rolling plan.
+With such changes, the Award Plan will cease to provide that once an award is settled, the Common Shares reserved for issuance under such settled award shall not be available for the purposes of further awards under the Award Plan.

-The number of Common Shares issuable pursuant to the Award Plan to any one person in any twelve (12) month period will not exceed 1% of our outstanding shares (which includes: (i) the aggregate number of our issued and outstanding Common Shares; (ii) Common Shares issuable upon the exchange of our outstanding common non-voting shares; and (iii) other fully paid securities of us and any of our subsidiaries, partnerships and trusts which are exchangeable into Common Shares (which includes the Subsidiary Preferred Shares), collectively referred to as the "Total Common Shares").
-In addition, the number of Common Shares reserved for issuance within a twelve (12) month period, pursuant to the Award Plan to our insiders as a group will not exceed 2% of our outstanding Total Common Shares.
+The number of Common Shares issuable pursuant to the Award Plan to any one person in any twelve (12) month period will not exceed 1% of our Total Shares.
+In addition, the number of Common Shares reserved for issuance within a twelve (12) month period, pursuant to the Award Plan to our insiders as a group will not exceed 2% of our outstanding Total Shares.